working-group-two/wgtwo.com/website/src/pages/security/responsible-disclosure.md

----
-title: Responsible Disclosure
----

 # Responsible Disclosure

-<div class="pill">Updated November 14, 2022</div>
+<div class="pill">Updated July 25, 2023</div>

-If you believe you have discovered a vulnerability in a Working Group Two product please report it.
+If you believe you have discovered a vulnerability in a Working Group Two product, please report it.
 Visit https://www.wgtwo.com/.well-known/security.txt for contact information.

 ## Services in scope

 In principle, any Working Group Two owned web service that handles reasonably sensitive user data is intended to be in scope.
 This includes virtually all the content in the following domains:

-- `*.wgtwo.com`

-On the flip side, the program has the following important exclusions to keep in mind:

-- `*.dev.wgtwo.com`
-- `\*.sandbox.*.wgtwo.com`
+- `*.wgtwo.com/*`

 ## Qualifying vulnerabilities